malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 I like this evolutionary metaphor for political persuasion.
 I like it a lot.
 They don't call it the Body Politic for nothing.
-One thing worth considering is disease.
-When either of these forces becomes too strong.
+One thing worth considering is
+disease: when either of these forces becomes too strong.
 Namely, autoimmune disorders and cancer.

 I love to draw a spectrum like this: